I'm Paul and i'm a Third Year Undergraduate Student studying Electrical and Electronic Engineering at Queen's University Belfast, Northern Ireland.

 Arduous Planning allowed for Kent University Caving Club to take a week long Holiday in Ireland.
 Much fun was had, including my first escapades into Cave Photography.
 Find out more, including the pictures in this article!

-I am a Third Year Undergraduate Student, currently studying a Masters of Electrical and Electronic Engineering at Queens University Belfast in Northern Ireland.
+As mentioned above, i'm a Third Year Undergraduate Student studying for a Masters of Electrical and Electronic Engineering at Queen's Unversity Belfast, Northern Ireland.

 It all began with a trip down to Aughnahoo in County Fermanagh with Queen's University Belfast's Caving Club (QUBCC) in October 2017 that got me hooked on this strange, yet exciting sport.